 Studies show that you are three times more likely to win benefits if you hire an attorney.
 In order to hire us, all you need to do is call or contact us.
 We offer a free review of your case over the phone.
 And, it doesn’t cost anything to call us.

 Better yet, it also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
 This is a contingency fee.
 It means if we win your SSD and SSI case, you pay the attorney fee out of your past due or back benefits.
 If you do not win, there is no attorney fee to pay.

 The attorney fee has a cap or a limit of $7200.
 The SSA sets the limit of the attorney fee at 25% of the back benefit or the attorney fee cap, whatever is less.

 If there are costs in your San Diego SSD or SSI case, then you pay those.
 But normally those costs are less than $100.
 Once we win your case, the attorney fee comes from your back benefit.

 In order to hire most lawyers, you have to pay money upfront.
 We don’t work like that.
 You don’t have a job.
 So, the only way to pay us an attorney fee is for us to win your case.
 That is our goal.
 Call today.
 See what we can do for you.

 Learn more about Utah disability benefits here.
 We have information about California disability benefits here.
+If you need information about Northern California, read here for San Francisco benefits information.
 No matter where you live, we will answer your questions about benefits.
 We want to be your legal team.
 If you have questions about SSD benefits and you live in San Diego, then give us a call today.

 CANNON DISABILITY’S LAWYERS AND STAFF